livecode/livecode/docs/guides/LiveCode Builder Language Reference.md

 [standard rules for forming these](http://journals.ecs.soton.ac.uk/java/tutorial/native1.1/implementing/method.html) when calling the JNI.

+The function `interface` may be used on Android to create an interface proxy - that is an instance of a generic Proxy class for a given interface.
+This effectively allows LCB handlers to be registered as the targets for java interface callbacks, such as event listeners.

+The foreign handler binding to such a function takes a value that should either be a `Handler` or an `Array` - if it is a `Handler`, the handler will be called for all callbacks from the specified listener.
+An array can be used to assign different handlers to differently named callbacks to the specified listener.

+For example:

+	handler type ClickCallback(in pView as JObject)

+	foreign handler _JNI_OnClickListener(in pHandler as ClickCallback) returns JObject binds to "java:android.view.View$OnClickListener>interface()"

+	foreign handler _JNI_SetOnClickListener(in pButton as JObject, in pListener as JObject) returns nothing binds to "java:android.view.View>setOnClickListener(Landroid/view/View$OnClickListener;)V"

+	public handler ButtonClicked(in pView as JObject)
+		-- do something on button click
+	end handler

+	public handler SetOnClickListenerCallback(in pButton as JObject)
+		unsafe
+			variable tListener as JObject
+			put _JNI_OnClickListener(ButtonClicked) into tListener
+			_JNI_SetOnClickListener(pButton, tListener)
+		end unsafe
+	end handler

+or

+	handler type MouseEventCallback(in pMouseEvent as JObject)

+	foreign handler _JNI_MouseListener(in pCallbacks as Array) returns JObject binds to "java:java.awt.event.MouseListener>interface()"

+	foreign handler _JNI_SetMouseListener(in pJButton as JObject, in pListener as JObject) returns nothing binds to "java:java.awt.Component>addMouseListener(Ljava/awt/event/MouseListener;)V"

+	public handler MouseEntered(in pEvent as JObject)
+		-- do something on mouse entter
+	end handler

+	public handler MouseExited(in pEvent as JObject)
+		-- do something on mouse entter
+	end handler

+	public handler SetMouseListenerCallbacks(in pJButton as JObject)
+		variable tArray as Array
+		put MouseEntered into tArray["mouseEntered"]
+		put MouseExited into tArray["mouseExited"]
+		unsafe
+			variable tListener as JObject
+			put _JNI_MouseListener(tArray) into tListener
+			_JNI_SetMouseListener(pJButton, tListener)
+		end unsafe
+	end handler

 Here *calling* specifies the calling convention which can be one of:

  - `instance`